 with verses 23-26.

-like to stir up trouble and raise conflicts, Paul solemnly charged Timothy in
+like to stir up trouble and raise conflicts.
+He solemnly charged Timothy in

-to arguing about a certain word or two.
-God has not called us to argue about His word, or
+is an opportunity to be argumentative.
+God has not called us to argue or to stir

-to create strife, or to raise controversial questions, but “be diligent to
+up strife, or to raise controversial questions; rather, “be diligent to

 present yourself approved to God as a workman, who does not need to be ashamed,